 Western Washington Female Hockey Association (WWFHA) aka “Washington Wild” is a non-profit, volunteer-run association dedicated to promoting girls’ ice hockey and developing female players in the US Pacific Northwest.
 WWFHA offers the only all-girl Try Hockey Free sessions in Washington State, designed by USA Hockey to give females the opportunity to try the sport.

 USA Hockey Try Hockey Free events provide kids ages of 4 to 9 a completely free experience to try youth hockey.
 A limited amount of equipment is available to borrow.
 Coaches will be on the ice to assist your child in learning the basics.
 Your son or daughter does not need any previous skating or hockey experience.
+Try Hockey Free events are typically held at the following ice rinks:

 Upcoming Try Hockey Free events